KMarshallX/VesselBoost/README.md

 ```

 ## **Installation**
-This is Python-based software package.
-For successfully running this project on your local machine, please follow the following steps to set up necessary sofware environment.
+This is a Python-based software package.
+To successfully run this project on your local machine, please follow the following steps to set up the necessary software environment.

 1. Clone this repository to your local machine
     ```